 Direct (substantive) Dyes

-Direct (substantive) Dyes color cellulose fibers directly without the use of mordents.
-They are used for dyeing wool, silk, nylon, cotton, rayon etc. These dyes are not very bright and have poor fastness to washing although they are fairly fast to light.
+Direct (substantive) Dyes color cellulose fibers directly without the use of mordants.
+They are used for dyeing wool, silk, nylon, cotton, rayon, etc. These dyes are not very bright and have poor fastness to washing although they are fairly fast to light.

 The mordant or chrome dyes are acidic in character.
 Sodium or potassium bichromate is used with them in the dyebath or after the process of dyeing is completed.
 This is done for getting the binding action of the chrome.
 They are mostly used for wool which gets a good color fastness after treatment with mordant dyes.
 They are also used for cotton, linen, silk, rayon and nylon but are less effective for them.